 From the Site Administration page, select the Security tab to access the Site Administration-Security page.

 Account Login Management

-- qTest Manager starts tracking the event from the release of 8.4.6 (May 24th).
-Before that, there are no audited data, and this is why you can only export data from May 24th and afterward.
+- qTest Manager audit log was not available until the release of 8.4.6 (May 24, 2017).
+Therefore, you can only export data beginning from May 24, 2017 and afterward.

 Mail Recipients Management

 This section is used by the Site Administrator to manage external email addresses for which qTest Manager is able to send reports.
 External email addresses, that are not associated with an active qTest Manager user can be entered here.
 Use a semicolon (;) to separate each email address.

 qTest Manager notification emails, user invitation emails, and other emails which are sent to qTest Manager users will not be blocked, because those email addresses are stored in the Licenses-User tab.